The Jerónimos Monastery, or Mosteiro dos Jerónimos, is a 16th-century monastery that can be found in Lisbon’s Belém neighborhood.

 During the peak season of May to September, Jerónimos Monastery is open from 10 am to 6 pm.

 During the lean season, the attraction opens at 10 am but closes an hour earlier at 5 pm.

 The Monastery is closed on Monday, the first day of the year, Easter Sunday, the first day of May, and December 25th.

 The last entry is 30 minutes before the closing hour.

 How long does Jerónimos Monastery take

-Jerónimos Monastery takes about two to three hours to explore if you’re rushing through the tour.
+A complete tour of Jerónimos Monastery takes about two to three hours.

-Take your time as you look at the Refectory Hall, the Chapter House, the Vasco da Gama Mausoleum, and the Confessionals.
+Take your time to look at the Refectory Hall, the Chapter House, the Vasco da Gama Mausoleum, and the Confessionals.

 Best time to visit Jerónimos Monastery